Table of Contents

 3. Endometriomas

 Found with endometriosis, these cysts appear when uterine tissue develops outside the uterus and implants on the ovary.
+A related condition that may benefit from similar approaches is uterine fibroids.

 4. Cystadenomas